-Degree Programme accredited by the National Council of Italian Journalists (CNOG) for the acquisition of professional training credits (CFP).
+Degree Programme accredited by the National Council of Italian Journalists (CNOG) for the recognition of professional development credits (CFP).

-- critically update their knowledge and skills in journalism within an international context, with particular attention to the European sphere
+- critically update your knowledge and skills in journalism within an international context, with particular focus on the European sphere

-- acquire advanced knowledge in the main thematic areas of professional innovation, developing adaptability and resilience
+- gain advanced knowledge in key areas of professional innovation, enhancing adaptability and resilience

-- strengthen their ability to analyse and interpret issues at the forefront of public debate in contemporary Western societies
+- strengthen analytical and interpretive skills to address issues central to public debate in contemporary Western societies

-- gain the skills required to address the digital transformation of journalism and its increasing international projection
+- acquire the skills required to address the digital transformation of journalism and its increasing international reach

-- develop expertise in building stable and engaging relationships with various forms of connected audiences, enhancing the role of journalistic mediation
+- develop competencies in building stable and engaging relationships with a variety of connected audiences, emphasising the role of journalistic mediation

-- diversify professional competencies in relation to the institutional fields and communication environments in which they may be applied
+- broaden professional skills to suit institutional settings and communication environments where they may be applied

-The Master's programme is primarily aimed at professional journalists and contributors, as well as anyone who wishes to enter the profession and feels the need for comprehensive training.
+The master’s programme is primarily aimed at professional and freelance journalists, as well as anyone seeking to enter the profession and requiring extensive training.

 The programme addresses:

-- the professional challenges associated with global transformations and the digital transition
+- the professional challenges linked to global transformations and digital transition

-- all those seeking to advance and enhance their current careers
+- those who aim to advance and improve their current careers

-This multidisciplinary pathway aims to meet emerging needs for the acquisition of knowledge and skills driven by the ongoing transformation of the global context and the journalistic profession, supporting the diversification of professional expertise in relation to the institutional settings and communication environments in which media professionals can develop or consolidate their career trajectories.
+The multidisciplinary pathway is designed to address new requirements for knowledge and skill acquisition arising from the current transformation of the global context and the journalism profession.
+It promotes the diversification of professional skills in relation to institutional settings and communication environments in which media professionals can develop or consolidate their professional trajectory.

-The award of the first-level master’s degree in “Contemporary Journalism” allows for direct admission to the second year of the Master’s Degree Programme in International Relations and Development Cooperation (RICS) at the Università per Stranieri di Perugia, provided that the entry requirements for the Master’s Degree Programme are met.
-Check the requirements on the RICS programme page.
+The award of the first-level Master’s degree in “Contemporary Journalism” allows for direct enrolment in the second year of the Master’s Degree Programme in International Relations and Development Cooperation (RICS) at the University for Foreigners of Perugia, provided that the entry requirements for the Master’s Degree Programme are met.
+Please check the requirements on the RICS programme page.

-Specifically, following the recognition of 42 ECTS credits, master’s participants who meet the requirements and wish to enrol in the Master's Degree Programme must obtain the remaining 78 ECTS credits required for graduation, including those allocated for the dissertation, by passing all outstanding exams, including those from the first year.
+Upon recognition of 42 ECTS credits, Master’s graduates who meet the above-mentioned requirements and wish to enrol in the Master’s Degree Programme must obtain the remaining 78 ECTS credits, including those for the thesis, successfully passing all unvalidated exams, including those from the first year.

 Scientific Director